 This is a general rule of thumb though, and there are multiple factors that influence the time it takes for a house’s pipes to freeze.

 The first major factor is insulation.
 Heavily insulated houses are able to withstand lower temperatures and longer cold periods before their pipes freeze over.
+Installing proper weatherstripping around doors and entryways can help with this.

 As you might expect, houses in northern regions are designed and built with better insulation – so they can withstand a cold snap better than houses located in warmer southern regions.